Don't Label Twice: Quantity Beats Quality when Comparing Binary Classifiers on a Budget: Acknowledgements

 \section{Acknowledgements}

 We would like to thank mathoverflow user Kostya\_I for pointing out the connection of our problem to large deviation theory.
-We would also like to thank Rediet Abebe, Amin Charusaie, André Cruz, Mila Gorecki, Vivian Nastl, Olawale Salaudeen, Ana-Andreea Stoica, Sven Wang and Jiduan Wu for helpful discussions and/or feedback on draft versions of this work. } }
+We would also like to thank Rediet Abebe, Amin Charusaie, André Cruz, Mila Gorecki, Vivian Nastl, Olawale Salaudeen, Ana-Andreea Stoica, Sven Wang, and Jiduan Wu for helpful discussions and feedback on draft versions of this work.
+Florian Dorner is grateful for financial support from the Max Planck ETH Center for Learning Systems (CLS).